metal3-io/metal3-docs/design/expected-hardware-configuration-validation.md

 ## Summary

-Code with the ability to perform the comparison on inspected hosts and mark the host with label as 'Host match found' if the requirements match with what is inspected.
+Code with the ability to perform the comparison on inspected hosts and update the host with labels containing matched profiles.

 ## Motivation

-We need to validate and compare expected hardware configuration against ironic introspection data.
+We need to validate and compare expected hardware configuration against host hardware details-section.

 ### Goals

-Purpose is to add a new CRD `HardwareValidator` to hold the expected hardware details, and write a controller that reconciles those by looking for host CRs that match and adding labels to them.
+Purpose is to add a new CRD `HardwareClassificationController` to hold the expected hardware details, and write a controller that reconciles those by looking for host
+CRs that matches with multiple hardware classification profiles and add label of matched profile into baremetal host baremetalHost_crd.yaml.

 ## Proposal